-The Merrimac Preserve is open to hiking, bird watching, snow shoeing, and other low impact recreational activities.
-The following are the organized activities currently scheduled by Riverland Conservancy or other conservation organizations.
+The Merrimac Preserve is open for fishing, hiking, bird watching, snow shoeing, and other low impact recreational activities.
+Hunting and trapping are allowed on the preserve through a special permit system.
+Following are the activities currently scheduled by Riverland Conservancy or other conservation organizations.

-Saturday July 8 - Running Fit holds the “Dances with the Dirt” event and utilizes some of the trails on the Merrimac Preserve.
-For more information, visit their web page at danceswithdirt.com/index.php/devilslake-home.
+Saturday, July 13 – Running Fit will hold the “Dances with Dirt” trail running event.
+This event utilizes some of the trails on the Merrimac Preserve.
+For more information, visit their web page at danceswithdirt.com.

-September 12 – January 3 - Bow Deer Hunt.
+September 14 – January 5 - Archery and Crossbow Deer Season.
 A special permit is required to hunt on the Merrimac Preserve.
 Preserve trails are open during bow season.

-November 19 – December 11 - Gun and Muzzleloader Deer Hunt.
+November 23 – December 11 - Gun and Muzzleloader Deer Seasons.
 A special permit is required to hunt on the Merrimac Preserve.
 Preserve trails are open during this hunt and blaze orange is required for all visitors to the property.
 For more information please contact us at 608-643-6600.